 The IGMM executive agreed in October 2017 that following the 2017 QQR the AIR would be rechargable hourly.
 Please see the charge pages for this.

 Training - We expect that users ensure they are trained by the facility.
-Training and advice can be accessed using firstname.lastname@example.org.
+Training can be accessed using Request button in PPMS.
+Advice can be accessed using firstname.lastname@example.org.